-State Police Colonel orders personnel not to destroy evidence tied to whistleblower's case
+State Police colonel orders personnel not to destroy evidence tied to whistleblower's case

 Things reached a boiling point last month when the former Colonel of State Police, Kevin Reeves, was held in contempt by the commission for ignoring a subpoena to be there.

-"What it tells the public is exactly why first amendment retaliation is against the law," Cavalier's lawyer, Jill Craft, said.
+"What it tells the public is exactly why First Amendment retaliation is against the law," Cavalier's lawyer, Jill Craft, said.
 "What it does is it stifles and chills the speech of legitimate patriots who are willing to stand up and say this is wrong this is what happened.
 I'll call it out.
 Instead, you reward people who are engaged in bad behavior."

 "Departments shall preserve potential evidence by taking the appropriate steps to ensure that potential evidence relevant and associated with this matter is preserved and not deleted, damaged or destroyed," part of the document reads.